Marian-L-M/mulhelms_allerlei/README.md

 ## Run React App

--Need to have at least Node V12.18.4 installed Download here..
+Need to have at least Node V12.18.4 installed Download here..

-- Need to have npm installed else run:
+Need to have npm installed else run:
   > npm install

 Run React App